nicehash/NiceHashMiner-Archived/README.md

 # <a name="options"></a> Additional options

 Click 'Settings' button.
 NiceHash Miner will be relaunched with the ability to modify configs.
-Alternatively, you can manually modify config.json file (close NiceHash Miner first).
+Alternatively, you can manually modify \configs\General.json for general settings and \configs\benchmark_XXX.json (XXX is your device UUID) files for device benchmark settings (close NiceHash Miner first).

+## General settings
 Parameter | Range | Description
 -----------------|----------|-------------------
 ConfigFileVersion | Version | This is to identify which version of NiceHashMiner did the config file is made from.
 Language | number | Language selection for NiceHashMiner GUI.
+DisplayCurrency | valid 3 letter code | Converts to selected currency via http://fixer.io valid options are any supported via fixer.
 DebugConsole | true or false | When set to true, it displays debug console.
-DisplayCurrency | valid 3 letter code | Converts to selected currency via http://fixer.io valid options are any supported via fixer.
 BitcoinAddress | valid BTC address | The address that NiceHashMiner will mine to.
 WorkerName | text | To identify the computer on NiceHash web UI.
-Location | number | Used to select the location of the mining server.
+ServiceLocation | number | Used to select the location of the mining server.
-AutoStartMining | true or false | When set to true, NiceHashMiner will automatically start mining when launched.
 HideMiningWindows | true or false | When set to true, sgminer, ccminer and cpuminer console windows will be hidden.
 MinimizeToTray | true or false | When set to true, NiceHashMiner will minimize to the system tray.
-LessThreads | 0 ..
-64 | Reduce number of threads used on each CPU by LessThreads.
-ForceCPUExtension | 0, 1, 2 or 3 | Force certain CPU extension miner.
-0 is automatic, 1 for SSE2, 2 for AVX and 3 for AVX2.
+ForceCPUExtension | 0, 1, 2, 3 or 4 | Force certain CPU extension miner.
+0 is automatic, 1 for SSE2, 2 for AVX, 3 for AVX2 and  4 for AES.
 SwitchMinSecondsFixed | number | Fixed part of minimal time (in seconds) before miner switches algorithm.
 Total time is SwitchMinSecondsFixed + SwitchMinSecondsDynamic.
 SwitchMinSecondsDynamic | number | Random part of minimal time (in seconds) before miner switches algorithm.
 Total time is SwitchMinSecondsFixed + SwitchMinSecondsDynamic.
 Random part is used to prevent all world-wide NiceHash Miner users to have the exact same switching pattern.
 SwitchMinSecondsAMD | number | Fixed part of minimal time (in seconds) before miner switches algorithm (additional time for AMD GPUs).
 Total time is SwitchMinSecondsFixed + SwitchMinSecondsAMD + SwitchMinSecondsDynamic.
 MinerAPIQueryInterval | number | Amount of time between each API call to get the latest stats from miner.
 MinerRestartDelayMS | number | Amount of time to delay before trying to restart the miner.
-MinerAPIGraceSeconds | number | This is to give time for the miner's API to start up properly.
-BenchmarkTimeLimitsCPU | numbers | List of benchmarking time (in seconds).
+BenchmarkTimeLimits\CPU | numbers | List of benchmarking time (in seconds).
 The first one is for "Quick benchmark", second one is for "Standard benchmark" and third one is for "Precise benchmark".
-BenchmarkTimeLimitsNVIDIA | numbers | List of benchmarking time (in seconds).
+BenchmarkTimeLimits\NVIDIA | numbers | List of benchmarking time (in seconds).
 The first one is for "Quick benchmark", second one is for "Standard benchmark" and third one is for "Precise benchmark".
-BenchmarkTimeLimitsAMD | numbers | List of benchmarking time (in seconds).
+BenchmarkTimeLimits\AMD | numbers | List of benchmarking time (in seconds).
 The first one is for "Quick benchmark", second one is for "Standard benchmark" and third one is for "Precise benchmark".
-DisableDetectionNVidia5X | true or false | Set it to true if you would like to skip the detection of NVidia5.X GPUs.
+DeviceDetection\DisableDetectionNVidia6X | true or false | Set it to true if you would like to skip the detection of NVidia6.X GPUs.
-DisableDetectionNVidia3X | true or false | Set it to true if you would like to skip the detection of NVidia3.X GPUs.
+DeviceDetection\DisableDetectionNVidia5X | true or false | Set it to true if you would like to skip the detection of NVidia5.X GPUs.
-DisableDetectionNVidia2X | true or false | Set it to true if you would like to skip the detection of NVidia2.X GPUs.
+DeviceDetection\DisableDetectionNVidia3X | true or false | Set it to true if you would like to skip the detection of NVidia3.X GPUs.
-DisableDetectionAMD | true or false | Set it to true if you would like to skip the detection of AMD GPUs.
+DeviceDetection\DisableDetectionNVidia2X | true or false | Set it to true if you would like to skip the detection of NVidia2.X GPUs.
-DisableAMDTempControl | true or false | Set it to true if you would like to disable the built-in temperature control for AMD GPUs.
+DeviceDetection\DisableDetectionAMD | true or false | Set it to true if you would like to skip the detection of AMD GPUs.
 AutoScaleBTCValues | true or false | Set it to true if you wish to see the BTC values autoscale to the appropriate scale.
 StartMiningWhenIdle | true or false | Automatically start mining when computer is idle and stop mining when computer is being used.
 MinIdleSeconds | number | When StartMiningWhenIdle is set to true, MinIdleSeconds tells how many seconds computer has to be idle before mining starts.